 Outside the cities, cars are fine, even in the suburbs, and are sustainable.
 The biggest pollution and infrastructure problem is with people driving to work – this can be solved with telecommuting and mass transit, for the most part.

 This brings us to the other transportation problem, air travel.
 I remember growing up that it was a privilege to ride on a plane.
 It was costly, and it was mostly very nice.
 Then the likes of People’s Express made it more like riding a bus – and mostly the bus model won.
 Today, for any airline trip, you must get to the airport (30 minutes) and be there 90 minutes ahead of the flight (because they want to see if there is a bomb in your shorts), so you have already donated a couple hours.
 Plus you have to get picked up or get a rental car at your destination (or use public transport), and you might have to wait for your luggage (another half hour and $20 for the first bag).
 Plus you have to spend time choosing the right flight, etc. etc. Let’s call it 2-3 hours for the convenience of that 45-minute flight.
 How far can you drive in 2-3 hours?
 100-150 miles?
 So the trade off of whether to fly or drive is getting different.
-It isn’t just a cost thing, as there are cheap ways to fly; it is about having to take your shoes off, having a government employee with no legal accountability pick through your luggage, and then having to sit for a couple hours in a seat meant for a supermodel, next to someone who is supersized with a screaming kid.
+It isn’t just a cost thing, as there are cheap ways to fly; it is about having to take your shoes off, having a government employee with no legal accountability pick through your luggage, and then having to sit for a couple hours in a seat meant for a supermodel, next to someone who is supersized buy ativan from canada with a screaming kid.

 I love air travel.
 Not.
 My impression is that the flying public is about to the breaking point, to where flying has become so inconvenient that people only fly the scheduled airlines because they have to.
 Like when I have to fly across the country to see my Mom, and driving is impractical.
 So what is the answer?